vikz91/vikz91.github.io/source/_posts/How-to-have-a-Career-as-a-Game-Developer.md

 ---
 title: How to have a Career as a Game Developer
 date: 2014-06-20
+tags:
+- Career
-tags: Career, career in game development, start, bootstraping
+- career in game development
+- start
+- bootstraping
 category: Game Development
 ---